infecsean/Obsidian-Cloud/School Notes/Day Planners/My fucking week/Sunday.md

-# Suck dick Sundays
+# Suck dick Sundays 1/2
 ---
-- [ ] Maths Review ABDUL's NEW EXTRA PRACTICE LESGOOOO
 - [ ] Chinese draft at least start the intro
 - [ ]